 For kids to begin thinking about the differences in outcomes between designing and coding their games, here are a few examples of a few things they can accomplish.

-Changing brick color with code
+Changing brick color

 Think about how this same concept can be applied throughout the game, like in an intricate maze of flashing colors!